mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 Let us dwell for a minute on the mutability of a date.
 One hopes that a given date will never mutate because it does not do so in the real-world.
 No non-computer person would ever think of changing a date.

-Let us analyze by the method of reduction to the absurd what would happen if we allow a date to change.
+Let us analyze using the reduction to the absurd method.

+What would happen if we allowed a date to change.

 Our accredited transaction on the day of halving knows its imputation date.

 If it changes internally all consecutive blockchains should be recalculated and this is expressly prohibited by the financial domain.

-It is clear that the date should never mutate.
+the date should never mutate.

-# Is it crystal clear for everybody that a date should not mutate?
+# Is it crystal clear to everybody that a date should not mutate?

 Let's review the date class in the most widely used languages ​​in today's industry.